 The Faculty of Law was one of the first faculties created in the Higher School of Economics.
 Economic and legal disciplines, new innovative courses, fundamental law disciplines and narrowly specialized courses are all equally important for the Faculty of Law.
 The Faculty's strength is the curriculum's focus on the practical, which perpares its graduates to successfully meet the demands of the labour market.

 The Faculty of Law was created in 1997 and soon became a leader in its field.
-Since its founding 20 years ago, the faculty has established a classical system of legal education and has been able to integrate itself into the global research community.
+Since its founding, the faculty has established a classical system of legal education and integrated itself into the global research community.

-Combining common university traditions with the latest trends in Russian and international education, the Faculty of Law carries out qualitative training of undergraduate and Master’s students and employs high-tech innovations.
+Combining common university traditions with the latest trends in Russian and international education, the Faculty of Law provides qualitative training of undergraduate and Master’s students and employs high-tech innovations.

-The Dean of the HSE Faculty of Law is Evgeny Salygin, Honoured Lawyer of the Russian Federation, Candidate of Sciences in Law, and Associate Professor.
+The Dean of the HSE Faculty of Law is Vadim Vinogradov, Doctor of Law, Professor.

-The undergraduate programme in Legal Studies offers 117 state-funded places,100 fee-paying places and 20 paid places for non-citizens; the undergraduate programme in Private Law offers 25 state-funded places and 30 fee-paying places and 5 paid places for non-citizens.
+The undergraduate programme in Legal Studies offers state-funded places, fee-paying places and paid places for non-citizens; the undergraduate programme in Private Law also offers state-funded places, fee-paying places and paid places for non-citizens.

-Every Master's programme offers 20 state-funded places, from 10 to 15 paid places (the number varies depending on the programme) and from 2 to 5 paid places for non-citizens.
-This year's innovation is the Master’s programme ‘Civil and Criminal Defense Lawyer’.
-Students will be trained as defense lawyers in various categories of criminal law with an emphasis on economic crimes.
+Every Master's programme offers state-funded places, paid places (the number varies depending on the programme) and paid places for non-citizens.